spxctr00m/Metis-Cipher-Session-Q1-2025/week-1-projects/mabel-samuel/README.md

 ### Components of a Blockchain

+1. **Nodes:** They are computers or servers connected to the network, each holding a copy of the distributed ledger and validating transactions and blocks.
+Nodes enforce blockchain protocol rules and maintain system integrity and security.
+Types of nodes include:
+    - Full Nodes:
+    Full Nodes are the backbone of a Blockchain, storing the entire ledger’s history.
+They validate all blocks and transactions, ensuring network security and integrity.
+Full nodes independently verify transactions without relying on other nodes’ trustworthiness.

+    - Light Nodes (or Light Clients):
+    Light nodes store only block headers, verifying transactions without the full Blockchain.
+This makes them ideal for devices with limited storage, like mobile phones or personal computers.

+    - Archival Nodes:
+    Similar to full nodes, they store all historical Blockchain states since inception.
+Archival nodes enable querying historical data, supporting complex analysis, and retrospective audits.

+2. **Distributed Ledger:** is part of the key logical components of a blockchain ecosystem.
+It is essentially a ledger spread across all nodes in the network.
+It’s a shared database replicated and synchronized among all peers.
+Its most notable feature is decentralization.
+Updating the ledger requires each node to process the transaction and agree on the ledger’s accuracy.

+3. **Cryptographic Hashing:** Hash functions are used to secure data, create block identifiers, and maintain data integrity.
+Ethereum uses Keccak-256 (a variant of SHA-3) to generate cryptographic hashes for transactions, blocks, and accounts.

+4. **Consensus Mechanism:** A method to agree on the validity of transactions and block creation across the network.
+Ethereum initially used *Proof of Work (PoW)*.
+In PoW, Miners solved computational puzzles to validate transactions and create new blocks.
+Ethereum eventually transitioned to *Proof of Stake (PoS)* with Ethereum 2.0 (The Merge).
+In PoS, Validators stake ETH to propose and validate blocks, improving energy efficiency and scalability.

+5. **Ethereum Virtual Machine (EVM):** A decentralized runtime environment for executing smart contracts.
+It processes instructions and manages the states of digital smart contracts, ensuring contract terms are enforced.

+6. **Smart Contracts:** Self-executing contracts with the terms of the agreement directly written into code.
+Smart contracts are written in programming languages like Solidity.
+Deployed on the Ethereum Virtual Machine (EVM), these contracts execute automatically when predefined conditions are met.

+7. **Blocks:** Data structures containing transaction data, metadata, and links to previous blocks.
+Each block includes:
+    - Block Header: Contains metadata like the block hash, parent hash, and timestamp.
+    - Transactions: List of transactions included in the block.
+    - State Root: Represents the Merkle root of the global state.
+    - Gas Used: Tracks computational resources consumed.

+8. **Gas and Fees:** The cost of computational resources required to process transactions or execute smart contracts.
+Transactions and contract executions require gas, denominated in gwei (a fraction of ETH).
+The base fee is determined dynamically for each block, and users can include tips for faster processing.

+9. **Wallets:** Interfaces that allow users to interact with the blockchain, send/receive funds, and interact with smart contracts.
+Examples: MetaMask, MyEtherWallet.
+Wallets generate private-public key pairs, enabling users to sign transactions securely.

+10. **Accounts:** Entities that can send transactions and hold assets.
+    - *Externally Owned Accounts (EOAs)*: Controlled by private keys, used by individuals.
+    - *Contract Accounts*: Controlled by smart contract code, executing predefined logic.

+11. **Decentralized Applications (DApps):** Applications built on the blockchain using smart contracts.
+Examples: DeFi platforms (Uniswap, Aave), NFT marketplaces (OpenSea), and DAOs (Decentralized Autonomous Organizations).

+12. **Blockchain State:** The collective record of all accounts, balances, and smart contract states at a given time.
+In ethereum, the state is stored in the form of a *Merkle Patricia Trie*, which optimizes data retrieval and ensures data integrity.

+13. **Tokens:** Digital assets created and managed on the blockchain.
+    - ERC-20 Tokens: Fungible tokens like USDT or DAI.
+    - ERC-721 Tokens: Non-fungible tokens (NFTs).
+    - ERC-1155 Tokens: Multi-token standard supporting fungible and non-fungible tokens.

+14. **Block Explorer:** Tools that allow users to view blockchain data.
+Example: Etherscan provides details about transactions, blocks, and accounts.

 ### How to track a transaction on the blockchain

 1. **Choose a Blockchain Explorer:** Select a trusted blockchain explorer, such as [etherscan](etherscan.io), to ensure secure and accurate information.